renpy/renpy/sphinx/source/config.rst

     A list of named stores that are cleaned to their state at the end of the init phase when the translation language changes.

+.. var:: config.translate_additional_strings_callbacks = [ ]

+    A list of callbacks that are called when the translation system is searching for strings.
+Each callback is expected to be return and iterable or iterator of (filename, linenumber, string) tuples.
+The strings will then be treated as additional strings to translate.

+    The line number doesn't need to correspond to an actual line in the file, but is used to control the order in which string translations are added to transdlation files.

 .. var:: config.translate_ignore_who = [ ]

     A list of strings giving characters that will not have tanslations generated.
 This is useful